Region · East Lothian

 Three days is the natural unit for the East Lothian coast.
 The structure that produces the most golf for the least logistical overhead:

 Day one runs the compact three-course circuit.
-Early start at Kilspindie — a member-run club in Aberlady that opens tee sheets from 7am on weekdays May through September (£55).
-Nine holes on the tidal estuary fringe, finished by 11:30am.
+Early start at Kilspindie — a member-run club in Aberlady that opens tee sheets from 7am on weekdays May through September (£90).
+A round on the tidal estuary fringe, finished by lunchtime.
 Drive eight minutes to Gullane; Gullane No. 2 takes a same-day booking from the pro shop with little notice (£120 in peak).
 Done by 4:30pm.
 North Berwick West Links accepts twilight tee times from 5pm in summer (£255); the last slot that completes eighteen holes in daylight is around 5:15pm in June.
 Fifty-four holes across three courses on one continuous strip of coast.

 Day two belongs to Muirfield.
 Its visitor days (Tuesday and Thursday only, booked months ahead at £395) anchor the whole afternoon — the walk takes four hours on flat, fast turf.
 The practical way to use the day: Craigielaw Golf Club in the morning, four miles from Muirfield's entrance, takes weekday visitor bookings at an honest green fee.
 Muirfield is walking-only with no trolleys and no buggies, which sounds like a restriction and is actually the point — the course is flat enough that it doesn't matter, and the absence of carts keeps the pace honest.